connkat/school/COMP1131/Modules/Module4/module4-notes.md

 ```java
 	(total > MAX) ? total + 1 : total * 2;
 ```
 	 - As we’ve seen, the conditional operator is occasionally helpful.
-However, it is not a replacement for an if-else statement because the operands to the ?: opera- tor are expressions, not necessarily full statements.
+However, it is not a replacement for an if-else statement because the operands to the ?: operator are expressions, not necessarily full statements.
 - Nested `if` statements: The statement executed as the result of an if statement could be another if statement.
 This situation is called a nested if.

 ### Comparing data